Next (Journey album)

-Next is the third studio album by Journey, released in 1977.
-The band continued the formula from 1976's Look into the Future but this album also retains some of their jazzy progressive rock style from the first album.
-It is the last album to feature Gregg Rolie as the primary lead singer.
+Next is the third studio album by the American rock band Journey, released in February 1977.
+The band continued the formula from 1976's Look into the Future but this album also retains some of their progressive rock style from the first album.
+It is the last album to feature Gregg Rolie as the primary lead singer, and the last album to feature members of the band on the cover.
 "Spaceman"/"Nickel and Dime" was the single released from Next.

 The instrumental "Cookie Duster" was listed in very early pressings of the album, though not actually included on the album.
 It was later released on Journey's Time³ compilation.

 Next reached No. 85 on the Billboard 200 Albums charts.

 Although he did not contribute to Next, lead vocalist Robert Fleischman joined Journey shortly after the album's release as a songwriter and the group's first dedicated frontman, sharing lead vocal duties with Rolie during subsequent live shows.
 All of the songs on the album vanished from the band's live setlist after 1979 and two ("Spaceman" and "Here We Are") have never been performed live.